Click or tap a section below to find out more about the 2023 MVP Open disc golf tournament:

-No matter what the tournament has been called, it has been been a tour stop pros have looked forward to hitting almost since its inception.
-Part of the reason for this has to do with how the event is held on an idyllic, privately-owned expanse of New England countryside – which is also a Christmas tree farm – that has been in Dodge's family for generations.
+No matter what the tournament has been called, it has been been a tour stop pros have been anxious to hit each year almost since its inception.
+Part of the reason for this is the idyllic, privately-owned expanse of New England countryside – which is also a Christmas tree farm – that has been in Dodge's family for generations.
 It's a picturesque backdrop for the many side events and games (distance contests, putting contests, table tennis, darts, skeeball, and more) that are the norm at Maple Hill events.

 "Everything in and around the tournament happens on the farm," tournament director Steve Dodge said.
 "You can show up, play your round, and just relax and have fun with all of the other players, spectators, and staff.
 It's just a great big family, on a family farm, having fun and competing at a very high level."

-Along with the warm atmosphere carefully crafted to suit the tastes and interests of disc golfers, the course itself has always been the other main draw for competitors.
-Maple Hill was designed to be one of the world's best courses from the very start and was actually the best in 2021 and 2022.
+Along with the warm atmosphere carefully crafted to suit the tastes and interests of disc golfers, the course itself has always been a huge draw for competitors.
+Maple Hill has reigned as the world's best disc golf course for the last three years running.
 The property has terrain and obstacles course designers dream of, and the design exploits that potential to its fullest.
 To learn more about what this special course is like and its history, give our feature piece, "World's Best Disc Golf Courses: Maple Hill," a read.